Joker - Brian Azzarello and Lee Bermejo

 Joker takes an instant liking to Frost.
 Jonny is naive, amiable, malleable, slightly-innocent somehow, and he has what Joker needs - a car.
 Soon he is Joker's driver and sidekick, followed by Harley Quinn, who is working at a strip-bar when she rejoins Joker as his demented other sidekick, handing over drugs and acting as a kind of mother-confessor in the wee hours.

-Azzarello uses the character of Jonny Frost as a looking glass into the private realm of Joker's unhinged world, and what we get is a pill-fueled crime lord who becomes increasingly vicious and frenzied as his badly articulated effort to rule all of Gothams underworld goes off the rails.
+Azzarello uses the character of Jonny Frost as a lens through which we glimpse the private, unhinged world of the Joker.
+What we encounter is a pill-fueled crime lord who grows increasingly vicious and frenzied as his poorly conceived attempt to rule all of Gotham’s underworld goes off the rails.
 At least, ruling seems to be the Joker's intentions, but as the body count mounts it appears such a plan is simply an excuse.
-The Joker's real goal is to get either God's attention, or just Batmans... in fact Joker seems a bit confused about the two figures, they overlap in his mind and play some part in his personal crazy quest.
+The Joker's real goal is to get either God’s attention or Batman’s.
+In fact, the Joker seems somewhat confused between the two, they overlap in his mind and play some part in his personal crazy quest

 Killer Croc's Evolution